 Follow this link to read the rules covering all Human Services Board hearings, including fair hearings.
 For more information, go to the Human Services Board website.

 We may be able to help you with your fair hearing.
-Call us at 1-800-889-2047 or fill out our form and someone from Vermont Law Help will call you.
+Call us at 1-800-889-2047 or fill out our form and we will call you back.
+Your information will be sent to Legal Services Vermont, which screens requests for help for both Vermont Legal Aid and Legal Services Vermont.